Imad-Faouzi-DevOps-Cloud/DevOps-Cloud-Lab/README.md

 # DevOps & Cloud Mini Projects 🚀

-This repository gathers my series of mini-projects designed to practice and showcase DevOps, Cloud, and automation skills.
+This repository gathers my series of projects designed to practice and showcase DevOps, Cloud, and automation skills.
 Each folder contains an independent project with its own code, configuration, and README.

 ## 📂 Projects